BXU69/GenCPM/README.md

 - `connectome`: a array indicating the connectivity between M edges and over N subjects.
 The dimension should be `M*M*N`.
 - `behavior`: a vector containing the behavior measure for all subjects.
 - `x`: a data frame containing the non-image variables in the model.
 - `cv`: a character indicating the method of cross-validation.
-The default method is "leave-one-out" cross-validation.
+The default method is `"leave-one-out"`.
 - `k`: a parameter used to set the number of folds for k-fold cross-validation.
 - `thresh`: the value of the threshold for selecting significantly related edges.
-The default value is .01.
+The default value is `.01`.
 - `edge`: a character indicating the model is fitted with either positive and negative edges respectively or combined edges together.
-The default is "separate".
+The default is `"separate"`.
 - `type`: type of penalty.
-The default is lasso.
+The default is `"lasso"`.
 - `lambda`: the value of penalty.
 - `alpha`: the alpha for elastic net penalty.
 - `seed`: the value used to set seed for random sampling in the process of cross-validation.
 The default value is `1220`.